Is Petty Theft Charged As A Misdemeanor Or A Felony?

 The courts in the San Fernando Valley are fairly reasonable.
 For a second petty theft charge, you may face jail time, probation, community service, and other penalties, depending on what the crime was and what your responsibility was.
 If you’ve got a good attorney with a game plan and a strategy for your theft-related offense, you’ve definitely got a fighting chance.
 There are a number of propositions that have passed and a different mindset on part of the prosecutors and the judges.
 A skilled attorney will present you, not as someone who steals, but as someone who’s got a lot to lose, has a future, and just made a mistake.

 Oftentimes, the retail store will get you in an office, try to get a confession from you, and get you to sign a document that says you won’t come into their store anymore.
 At this point, they don’t really care about you paying for the merchandise.
 They are going to send you to their lawyers, who are going to try to collect civil assessments against you.
 A lot of times, you don’t have to pay those because they will never follow up.
 Then, they are going to call the police into the store and give them all the information.
-The police will document all of their information and then you are going to be prosecuted in one of the criminal courts.
+The police will document all of their information and then you are going to be prosecuted in one of the criminal courts in Los Angeles.

 For more information on Petty Theft Charged As Misdemeanor In LA, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (213) 374-3952 today.